Janviermbilizi/HW5-Day-Planner/README.md

 <strong>Usage</strong>

 This website is simple, clean, easy to use and undertand.
-When you go to the site, the header displays your today's day and date. below that, it displays a calendar with your work hours, 9 AM to 4PM. if that time is passed, the next column will have a silver color background that says <i>events happened</i> and will not allow you to record or save a new event. if that time is a current time, the next column will have a red color background that says <i>current event/time</i> and will not allow you to record or save a new event. if that time is a future time, the next column will have a green color background that displays your saved events or an input placeholder that allows you to record and save your future event.
+When you go to the site, the header displays your today's day and date. below that, it displays a calendar with your work hours, 9 AM to 5PM. if that time is passed, the next column will have a silver color background that says <i> passed time or the event saved</i> and will not allow you to record or save a new event. if that time is a current time, the next column will have a red color background that says <i>current time or the event saved</i> . if that time is a future time, the next column will have a green color background that says coming time or the event saved. they all provide you an input that allows you to record your event or edit it.

 <strong>Support and Contribution</strong>